Residential Properties – Interest Deductibility & Bright-line

 Residential Rental Loss Ring-Fencing

-These rules still apply - if net rental income results in a loss, the loss will be carried forward to offset future rental income.
+If net rental income results in a loss, the loss will be carried forward to offset future rental income.

 BRIGHT-LINE